ibis-project/ibis/docs/web/about/roadmap.md

 ## Simplify development of SQLAlchemy backends

-Given a SQLAlchemy engine, Ibis should be able to have most of the information it needs to worh with that engine.
-There are some cases where backends need to extend SQLAlchemy engines, such as with non-standard operations, custom types, UDFs or GIS functionality.
+Given a SQLAlchemy engine, Ibis should be able to have most of the information it needs to work with that engine.
+There are cases where backends need to extend SQLAlchemy engines, such as with non-standard operations, custom types, UDFs or GIS functionality.
 Other than those cases, for simple queries, Ibis should be able to simply work given a SQLAlchemy engine.
 We should make Ibis